DHTMLX/docs-suite/docs/grid/api/grid_dragitem_config.md

 @changelog:

-- added in v6.5.
+- The "row" and "both" modes were added in v7.2.
-- The "row" and "both" modes have been added in v7.2.
+- The property was added in v6.5.

 [comment]: # (@related: grid/initialization.md#initialize-grid grid/configuration.md#drag-n-drop-inside-the-grid)